Even the photos will give you vertigo.

-The world’s longest pedestrian suspension bridge opened this week in Switzerland, and it spans nearly one-third of a mile.
+The world’s longest pedestrian suspension bridge recently opened in Switzerland, and it spans nearly one-third of a mile.

 The bridge, nicknamed Europabruecke, spans more than 1,620 feet and hangs more than 275 feet above a ravine outside of the town of Randa.
 The new bridge is part of the Europaweg, an epic, 20.3-mile hiking trail that connects the villages of Zermatt and Grächen in the shadow of Dom, one of the tallest mountains in Switzerland.

 According to a story on CNN Travel, the bridge offers hikers mind-bending views of the Matterhorn, Weisshorn, and Bernese Alps.

 The local tourism board said it replaced an older bridge that was damaged in 2010 by falling rocks.